open-science-promoters/RDM-promotion/website_build/content/blog/2018-07-03-youtube-presentation-note.md

 Tip of the day kind of communication very successful.
-Data steward as professional hepers in data management.
+Data steward as professional helpers in data management.

 Avoid data disaster!